paulcousin/gra-python/README.md

-# gra-python-package
+# gra python package for Graph-Rewriting Automata
-Package for Graph-Rewriting Automata
+For more information, please checkout [this page](https://paulcousin.github.io/graph-rewriting-automata).